Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Unrestricted Payment Scheme

 \section{Unrestricted Payment Scheme}

-In Section \ref{sect-restricted}, we considered the case when the dividend payment rate is bounded.
+In Section \ref{sect-restricted}, we considered the case where the dividend payment rate is bounded.
 Consequently, the surplus level changes continuously in time $t$ in response to the dividend payment policy.
-However, in many real situations, the boundedness of the dividend payment rate seems rather restrictive.
-For instance, the insurance company is more likely to distribute the dividend once or twice a year; resulting unbounded payment rate.
-In such a scenario, the surplus level changes drastically on a dividend payday.
-In other words, the surplus level may displace abrupt or discontinuous changes due to ``singular'' dividend distribution policy.
-This is generally termed as a singular stochastic control problem in the literature (see, for example, Flemming and Soner \cite{FlemingS}).
-In light of these discussions, we consider the (singular) optimal dividend payment policy for the piecewise deterministic Poisson risk model introduced in Section \ref{sect-model}.
-Thus, throughout this section, $D(t)$, the total amount of dividends paid out up to time $t$, is not necessarily absolutely continuous with respect to $t$.
+However, in many applications, the boundedness of the dividend payment rate seems rather restrictive.
+For instance, insurance companies are more likely to distribute the dividend at discrete time points rather than with a continuous stream of dividend payments.
+Thus we remove the restriction on the maximal dividend rate and consider the (singular) optimal dividend policy for the PDCP risk model.
+In this case, $D(t)$, the total amount of dividends paid up to time $t$, is not necessarily absolutely continuous with respect to $t$.

-The following proposition can be proved using exactly the same arguments as those used in \cite{Song-S-Z}.
-It indicates that the value function $V$ defined in \eqref{value-defn} is nondecreasing. \begin{prop} For any $0\le y \le x$, we have